- C++ Programming Basics

 char str[20];

-The above declaration tells the compiler, that a string str is declared, which can hold upto 20 characters.
+The above declaration tells the compiler that a string str is declared, which can hold up to 20 characters.

 Initializing Strings in C++

-char string_name[string_size] = {comma_separated_character_list};
+char name[size] = {characters};

 char str[6] = {'H', 'e', 'l', 'l', 'o', '\0'};

-The above declaration and initialization creates a string that consist the word "Hello".
-To hold the null character ('\0') at the end of the array, the size of the character array having the string is one more than the number of characters in the word "Hello.".
-If you adopt the rules of array initialization, then you can write the above statement as follows:
+The preceding declaration and initialization generate a string containing the word "Hello."
+To hold the null character ('\0') at the end of the character array, the size of the character array containing the string must be one greater than the number of characters.

 char str[] = "Hello";